A senior couple stands together on a bridge outdoors.

 • Heart rhythm surgery

 We were the first—and remain the most experienced—health system in the region to offer Hybrid AF™ Convergent Therapy for treatment of longstanding, persistent atrial fibrillation (AFib).
-A new FDA label expands this approach to first-line therapy for patients who otherwise face uncertain futures dealing with AFib.
-Our electrophysiologists and cardiac surgeons work together to perform this complex procedure.
-A cardiac surgeon will make a small incision in the chest and place a scope beneath the breastbone, allowing the team to see the heart during the procedure.
+A new FDA label expands this approach to first-line treatment for persons who otherwise face uncertain futures dealing with AFib.
+Our electrophysiologists and cardiac surgeons work together to do this complex surgery.
+A cardiac surgeon will make a small incision in the chest and place a scope beneath the breastbone, allowing the team to see the heart during the surgery.
 The electrophysiologist will insert an ablation device to send a mild, painless burst of heat or cold to create a pattern of scar tissue on the epicardium, the protective outer layer of the heart.
 Once the epicardial ablation is completed, the incision will be closed.
-The electrophysiologist will then perform a traditional catheter ablation, in which they will thread an ablation catheter through a blood vessel in the arm or groin to the heart to scar the endocardium, or inside layer of the heart.
-You’ll likely need to stay in the hospital for two to three days after the procedure for recovery and monitoring.
+The electrophysiologist will then do a traditional catheter ablation, in which they will thread an ablation catheter through a blood vessel in the arm or groin to the heart to scar the endocardium, or inside layer of the heart.
+You’ll likely need to stay in the hospital for two to three days after the surgery for recovery and monitoring.

 • Leading-edge breakthroughs & innovations